 L'Ecume des Flammes, a Richard Burgin Reader, was published in France, in French, by 13e Note Editions in February 2011.
-Burgin's most recent books are Shadow Traffic, a collection of stories published by Johns Hopkins University Press, Hide Island: a Novella and Nine Stories, and Don't Think, a collection of stories forthcoming from Johns Hopkins University Press (April 2016).
+Burgin's most recent books are Shadow Traffic, a collection of stories published by Johns Hopkins University Press, Hide Island: a Novella and Nine Stories, and Don't Think, a collection of stories published by Johns Hopkins University Press (2016).

 His other books include Conversations with Jorge Luis Borges, the first book-length series of interviews with Borges in English, which has been translated and published in eight foreign language editions and has become a standard reference book for the many scholarly and critical books that are published about Borges that have followed (Burgin conducted the interviews when he was only twenty years old).
 A substantial part of the book was reprinted in Jorge Luis Borges: The Last Interviews by Melville House in 2013.
 Burgin is also the author of Conversations with Isaac Bashevis Singer, which has been translated and published in six foreign language editions.
 A major excerpt from the book appeared in two parts as the cover story in The New York Times Magazine.In the 125th Anniversary Edition of Bartlett’s Familiar Quotations (l980) there were fifteen different quotations from Conversations with Isaac Bashevis Singer.